KenHarlbar/alx-higher_level_programming/0x02-python-import_modules/README.md

 2-args.py - prints the number of and the list of its arguments.

 3-infinite_add.py - prints the result of the addition of all arguments.

+4-hidden_discovery.py - prints all the names defined by the compiled module hidden_4.pyc